 I recently had a difficult conversation with a loved one.
 I’ve never been good at confrontation, and I knew that if I answered their questions honestly it would be impossible to keep from inflicting pain.
 Just a few wrong words had the potential to impact our relationship far into the future, so before answering, I paused and asked myself one question:

 If lack of pain wasn’t a goal I could achieve, and reconciliation might not be, either, what was a goal I COULD strive for?
 After much thought, I came up with an answer:

 Speak the truth, as kindly as you can.

-I’ve spent much of my life lying, in one form or another.
-I learned the rules of the social game early and began suppressing thoughts I knew weren’t welcome and catering my responses to obtain the desired outcome.
+I spent much of my early life lying, in one form or another.
+I learned the rules of the social game at a young age and began suppressing thoughts I knew weren’t welcome and catering my responses to obtain the desired outcome.
 White lies, lies of omission, lies to avoid hurting people’s feelings, likes to hide difficult truths, all sorts of lies aimed at one goal:

 I wanted to be liked by my family, partners, friends, coworkers, hell, I even wanted to be liked by strangers in the check-out line.
 And my primary methods of attempting to achieve this likability have been the omitting of truth and the subtle (and sometimes not-so-subtle) bending of truth to slant it toward my own likability.